thadanipaarth/Molecular-Dynamics-Simulation-LAMMPS/README.md

-# Molecular-Dynamic-Simulation-LAMMPS
+# Molecular-Dynamics-Simulation-LAMMPS

-Performed molecular dynamic simulation of Argon particles in FCC arrangement using LAMMPS(Large-scale Atomic/Molecular Massively Parallel Simulator).
+Performed molecular dynamics simulation of Argon particles in FCC arrangement using LAMMPS(Large-scale Atomic/Molecular Massively Parallel Simulator).
 While preparing the input scripts, experimented with various inter-atomic potentials such as Lennard-Jones potential.
 Also, applied multiple operations on the system and visualized it using OVITO.

 ### Programs/Tools Used: